Org-FoodService/FoodService.Models/README.md

-# FoodService.Nuget.Models
+# FoodService.Models

-FoodService.Nuget.Models is a repository dedicated to providing a NuGet package aimed at assisting FoodService applications.
+FoodService.Models is a repository dedicated to providing a NuGet package aimed at assisting FoodService applications.
 Its primary responsibility lies in modeling the data structures integral to the FoodService application ecosystem.

 ## Overview